How to Shop for Mortgage Rates | 2025 Guide

 Lower your debt-to-income ratio

 Getting the lowest mortgage rate often hinges on understanding your debt-to-income (DTI) ratio, which compares your monthly debt payments to your gross monthly income.
 Lenders prefer low DTIs because they show a borrower can afford to take on a new loan.
-Whereas high DTIs show that a sizable portion of income is already going toward debt, making it more difficult to borrow more money.
+This is especially important when shopping for mortgage rates, as a lower DTI can improve your chances of securing the best deal.
+Conversely, high DTIs indicate that a significant portion of your income is already going toward debt, making it more challenging when shopping around for mortgage rates and qualifying for additional borrowing.

 Lenders normally urge you to keep your mortgage payment to less than 28% of your gross monthly income.
 For example, if you make $6,000 per month, your maximum mortgage payment should be no more than $1,680, which is 28% of your salary.